NAU GPR Graduate Programs

 ** Click Here for Community Planning Certificate Application

 The application form is mostly done online through the NAU Graduate College.

-- Applicants with a Bachelors degree from NAU do not need to submit transcripts.
+a Bachelor degree from NAU do not need to submit transcripts.

-- Official transcripts must be sent to the NAU Graduate
+Official transcripts must be sent to the NAU Graduate